onuralpszr/SWPyMacros/Readme.md

 ## Installation 📐

 * Requirements : Solidworks API, Python 3.7 (Tested on 3.7.3).
-This is only works on Windows
+Only works on Windows

 1. Method